Scientific communism

+Scientific communism as an educational discipline

+The subject "scientific communism" as a separate discipline was introduced into the Soviet education system in 1963, following the order of the Soviet ideologist Mikhail Suslov.
+Paul Milton Carter in his Ph.D. thesis Suslov and Soviet Scientific Communism argued that this Suslov's move was to secure his position as "chief ideologist" and to address the growing demand on the introduction of a discipline of sociology of Marxist–Leninist type.
+Before that the role of Soviet sociologists was to counter the "bourgeois pseudoscience" of sociology.
+Scientific communism was to take over the sociological elements of the discipline of historical materialism.

+Following this innovation in the education system, the department of Scientific Communism was opened by the Institute of Philosophy of the USSR Academy of Sciences.

 It was taught in the USSR in all institutions of higher education and pursued in the corresponding research institutions and departments.
 The term was treated by authorities as encompassing the scientific socialism of Karl Marx and Friedrich Engels along with the theories of Vladimir Lenin and the CPSU.
 The discipline consisted in investigation of laws, patterns, ways and forms of class struggle, and socialist revolution, as well as the development of socialism and construction of communism.

 Overview

-Passing exams in scientific communism was an obligatory prerequisite in obtaining any postgraduate scientific degree in the USSR, i.e., Candidate of Sciences.
+Passing exams in scientific communism was a necessary prerequisite for obtaining a postgraduate degree in a science in the USSR, i.e., Candidate of Sciences.
 Typical courses of study included the following topics, among others: